-Moving to a retirement living community is becoming an increasingly popular lifestyle choice with retirees.
-If international trends are anything to go by this trend will continue and escalate with the looming number of baby boomers start retiring.
+Moving to a retirement living community has become an increasingly popular lifestyle choice with retirees.
+If international trends are anything to go by this trend will continue and escalate with the growing number of baby boomers retirees.

 Ranging from clusters of town houses for people aged 55+, to serviced apartments or full-service communities these retirement living arrangements can be broadly classified into 3 groups:

 Active communities -

 these comprise all residential units with no long-term healthcare facilities and are also known as "independent living communities".

 include a combination of residential and healthcare facilities.
 These "continuing care retirement communities" (CCRC's) are growing in popularity due to the growing concerns about medical care in later life.